ravern/tp/docs/UserGuide.md

 #### Importing applicants from spreadsheet: `import`

 Imports an entire list of applicants along with their details from a CSV file.
+If applicants with the same student number already exist, they will be skipped.

 |            Sample .csv             |                After import                |
 |:----------------------------------:|:------------------------------------------:|